MLO-lab/joanapy/README.md

 Path to the directory where JOANA results will be saved.

 ```
+Note:
+Use full paths (e.g., /home/user/data/file.txt) or relative paths (e.g., data/file.txt) depending on your working directory.
+The -o2 parameter is only required for multi-omics analysis.

 The input files -o and -o2 should be a two-column tab-delimited file (make sure files don't contain any header) with the following format: